 Now do note that while this waterfall is the main thing to see in this location, that there is another about 5 miles on the left side of it that you need to hike to and there many hiking trails and camping spots in this region that I saw (as well as wild animals).
 Here is a picture of this wonderful waterfall:

-And here is where you’ll be able to find this waterfall:
+And here is where you’ll be able to find Takakkaw Falls in the Canadian Rockies:

 Other than the last spot on this list, it is arguable that Moraine Lake is one of the most popular spots to visit in ALL of the Canadian Rockies and once you’re there, you will see why.